Physics-Informed Quantum Communication Networks: A Vision Towards the Quantum Internet

 \subsection{Physics-informed Quantum Signals and Information Processing}

 After identifying physics-informed metrics and controls, quantum signals are generated at the transmitter using photonic optical technologies.
-These signals, embedding quantum information, are then transferred to the receiver over quantum channels, and optical technologies are used to detect and identify them on the receiver's side.
+These signals, embedding quantum information, are then transferred to the receiver over quantum channels, and the receiver uses optical technologies to detect and identify them.
 Quantum optical technologies on both transmitter and receiver sides perform signal processing and computational tasks, which adds intelligence to QCNs.
 Such information processing requires a physics-informed approach since it should leverage the available QCN controls from Section \ref{sec_controls} to ensure the generation of high-quality quantum signals.
 For instance, quantum signals usually embed the information in the polarization of photons.
 Moreover, higher dimensional techniques, e.g., orbital angular momentum, may be employed to realize higher dimensional quantum states.
 In fact, the signal design directly affects the rate and the overall QCN communication quality.
-In this regard, metrics such as quantum fidelity and QoMQ play a fundamental role in quantifying the quality of generated quantum signals.
+In this regard, metrics such as quantum fidelity and QoMQ play a fundamental role in quantifying the generated signals' quality.

-Moreover, contextual communications is necessary for future applications, where \emph{the data semantics (i.e., meanings)} are sent in lieu of large volumes of raw data.
+Moreover, contextual communications is necessary for future applications, where the data semantics (i.e., meanings) are sent in lieu of large volumes of raw data.
 Having such semantic-aware communications is necessary to develop future AI-centric networks.
 Here, QCNs may play a transformative role in performing semantic communications more efficiently and accurately than their classical counterpart, by leveraging the unique physics-informed concepts of entanglement and fidelity.
-An important application of quantum information processing here pertains to analyzing high-dimensional quantum signals to further extract semantic features of classical data and embed them in quantum states.
-This task may be achieved by utilizing quantum state geometry and stochastic maps to develop a common language or a vocabulary codebook for quantum-based semantics and goal-oriented communications.
+An important application of quantum information processing here pertains to embedding raw data in high-dimensional quantum states and undercovering hidden data patterns that represent their semantics, (see \cite{chehimi2022semantic} for preliminary results in this area).
+This task may be achieved by utilizing quantum clustering to discover special correlations between data samples and quantum state geometry to develop a common language or a vocabulary codebook for quantum-based semantics and goal-oriented communications.